 Description

 A few years ago, I purchased and sowed seed of Silene laciniata, a southwestern species with red flowers.
 Once I saw the mats of blue-green foliage, though, and then the bright white summer flowers—each with a puffed-up, veined calyx—I figured out that I had received sea campion (Silene uniflora) instead.
-I didn’t mind too much, though, because I have really enjoyed growing it.
-The clumps reach just a few inches tall in leaf and are covered with blooms (to about 6 inches tall) through the first summer.
+I didn’t mind too much, because I have really enjoyed growing it.
+The clumps reach just a few inches tall in leaf and are covered with blooms held on slender, lax stems.
+Total height in flower is about 6 inches.
 They aren’t too pleased with heavy, winter-wet soil—they much prefer loose, well-drained soil—but they might survive even that to flower again the following year.
 Apparently the plants tend to be short-lived even in ideal conditions but will self-sow.
+Overwintered plants usually start flowering in late spring and continue through midsummer.
+Self-sown or indoor-started seedlings can flower the first year, usually from mid or late summer into fall.
 The straight species isn’t often seen in gardens, so if you have a sunny, well-drained spot along a path, on top of a wall, in paving cracks, or in a rock-garden setting and would like to grow something a bit different, sea campion is worth a try.
 Full sun.
 Perennial; Zones 3 to 7.

-Collected starting in late July 2022.
+Collected in late August to late September 2023.
 At least 15 seeds.
+Shipping to US addresses only.

 Please read the germination information as well before ordering.